curtisbonham/z-prefix-crud-app/README.md

 1. When you spin up the app, you will be directed to the Sign-up page.
 Enter your **First Name**, **Last Name** and choose a **Username** and **Password** and click the **Sign Up** button.

-      -- Clicking the **Sign Up** button creates your account and saves your user information in the database and our password is encrypted.
+      -- Clicking the **Sign Up** button creates your account and saves your user information in the database and your password is encrypted.

       -- If you do not wish to sign up, but want to see all of the inventory items, simply click the **Guest** button and you will be taken to a table with all of the items entered by all inventory managers.